 Not necessarily.
 It depends on the lender and the type of loan.
 While a traditional term loan from a bank can take up to two months to get approved, an unsecured business loan from a fintech lender can be approved within 24 hours of receiving the application.
 This is because online lenders have automated much of the process to make it quick and simple.
 Instead of completing stacks of paperwork, this new breed of business lender can analyse your finances and other factors online to give you an answer.
 There are also other types of business loans that are approved within short timeframes, including business overdrafts and lines of credit.
 So although getting a traditional bank term loan can take some time, there are other options that are much faster.
 Find out more in Fast Business Loans: Your Guide to Getting a Business Loan Fast.

 2. You need to go to a bank to get a business loan

 False.
 Although banks are often the first stop for business owners seeking finance, a range of non-bank lenders offers business finance.
 For example, fintech lenders use technology that makes it easy to apply for business loans online.
-Since they don’t fall under banking regulations, they can be more flexible in who they offer loans to.
+Since they don’t fall under banking regulations, they can be more flexible in their lending decisions.
 In addition to fintech lenders, other non-bank lenders specialise in different types of finance.
 Examples of business finance offered by specialist lenders include invoice finance, equipment finance and merchant cash advances.

 3. You need to complete a large amount of paperwork to get a business loan